Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Bowen's median taxpayer income was $47,916 and average income was $63,361 in financial year 2022, according to the latest postcode level ATO data aggregated by AreaSearch.
-This is slightly below the national average.
-In comparison, Rest of Qld had a median income of $50,780 and an average income of $64,844 during the same period.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated median and average incomes for Bowen as of September 2025 would be approximately $54,619 and $72,225 respectively.
-The 2021 Census data shows household, family, and personal incomes in Bowen ranked modestly, between the 22nd and 30th percentiles.
+The Bowen SA2 had a median taxpayer income of $47,916 and an average income of $63,361 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is slightly below the national average for that year.
+The Rest of Qld had a median income of $50,780 and an average income of $64,844 during the same period.
+As of September 2025, estimated incomes based on Wage Price Index growth would be approximately $54,619 (median) and $72,225 (average).
+The 2021 Census data shows that household, family, and personal incomes in Bowen rank modestly, between the 21st and 30th percentiles.
 The earnings profile indicates that 28.2% of locals (3,155 people) fall within the $1,500 - 2,999 income category, similar to the metropolitan region where 31.7% occupy this range.
-After housing costs, 84.9% of income remains, which ranks at the 23rd percentile nationally.
+Housing affordability pressures in Bowen are severe, with only 84.9% of income remaining after housing costs, ranking at the 23rd percentile.

 Frequently Asked Questions - Income